CCC X Untitled Art Fair, January 18-20, 2019

 Hong Chun Zhang

-Born in Shenyang, Northeast of China during Chinese Cultural Revolution, Hong began her professional art training at the age of 15 at Central Academy of Fine Arts affricated high school in Beijing from 1986-90.
-She then spent another 4 years majoring in Chinese Ink Painting and received a BFA degree at CAFA in 1994.
-Although Hong learned fine craftsmanship at the Academy, the art content was restricted by the Chinese government.
-In 1996, She came to the United States to further her education in visual art and received an MFA degree in painting at the University of California, Davis in 2004.
-Through her training in Chinese and Western aesthetic modes over the past 20 years, Hong has developed a solid foundation and have been able to explore other possibilities to expand her art.
-She combines traditional skill with new concepts and draws from her own experiences in China as well as the United States.
-The
+Hong Chun Zhang was born in 1971 Shenyang, Liaoning province during Chinese Cultural Revolution.
+She began her professional art training at the age of 15 when she attended the attached high school for Central Academy of Fine Arts (CAFA) in Beijing from 1986-1990.
+After high school graduation, she spent the next four years studying in Chinese Ink Painting as a college student at CAFA and earned her BFA degree in 1994.
+In 1996, Zhang came to the United States to continue her education in visual art and received a MFA degree in Studio Art at the University of California, Davis in 2004.
+Through her academic and professional training in China and the United States, Zhang has developed a solid foundation in both Chinese and American cultural and artistic skills.
+She combines traditional techniques with modern concepts and draws from her own experiences and observations in China as well as the United States.
+Zhang’s signature work is large scale, detailed black and white charcoal drawing of disembodied hair based on her identity as a Chinese American woman.

-Hong’s work has been collected and exhibited in North America, Asia and Europe at prestigious venues including The Smithsonian National Portrait Gallery, China National Art Museum in Beijing, The Contemporary Museum of Art Norway in Oslo and The Central Museum in Utrecht, the Netherlands.
-Her work is also in the permanent collections of the Spencer Museum of Art at University of Kansas and The Ulrich Museum of Art at Wichita State University as well as in the private collections on contemporary Chinese art such as White Rabbit Museum in Sydney, Australia, DSL collection in Paris and The Ink Studio in Beijing.
-Moreover, Hong has received many awards including The Dedalus Foundation MFA Fellowship, The Pollock Krasner Foundation Grant and Skowhegan School of Painting and Sculpture Artist Residency Full Scholarship.
+Hong Chun Zhang’s work has been collected and exhibited in North America, Asia and Europe at prestigious venues including the Smithsonian National Portrait Gallery, China National Art Museum in Beijing, Contemporary Museum of Art Norway in Oslo and the Utrecht Central Museum in the Netherlands.
+Her work is also in regional public collections of the Spencer Museum of Art at University of Kansas and The Ulrich Museum of Art at Wichita State University as well as in international private collections on contemporary Chinese art such as DSL collection in Paris, France, White Rabbit gallery in Sydney, Australia, and The Ink Studio of Contemporary Chinese Ink Art Collection in Beijing.
+Moreover, Hong has received awards for her work including the Dedalus Foundation MFA Fellowship, the Pollock Krasner Foundation Grant and Skowhegan School of Painting and Sculpture Artist Residency Full Scholarship.
 She currently resides and works in Lawrence, Kansas.

 For questions about CCC’s partnership with UNTITLED, Art Fair, please contact Hoi Leung, [email protected]